wasamasa/emacsninja.com/src/posts/cryptopals.rst

 - You should under no circumstances use ECB as cipher mode
-- Padding is a crucial thing to get right, both when attacking cryptographic systems and when implementing it
+- Padding is a crucial thing to get right, both when attacking cryptographic systems and when implementing them
 - An attacker can bitflip your ciphertexts into anything they want and the only thing you can do about it is checking whether they've been tampered with before decrypting (like with a MAC or signature)